-The word survey is about as exciting as the words data, broccoli or taxes.
+For most people, the word survey is about as exciting as the words broccoli or taxes.

-But the truth is, surveys are flippin' awesome because when they're done correctly, they empower those leveraging them with critical data that drives better business decisions, budget choices and yes, even inbound marketing!
+But the truth is, surveys are amazing because when they're done correctly, they empower those leveraging them with critical data that drives better business decisions, budget choices and yes, even inbound marketing!

 Here are 5 types of surveys that can boost your inbound game without boring your customers and prospects to death.